 BESS have a very favorable impact on the energy market: thanks to their operation, they can provide grid services and energy at times of high demand at more competitive prices than traditional generation plants; furthermore, they promote the flexibility of the electricity system and distributed generation, characteristics of the new paradigm.
 The old unidirectional model, with a few large power plants supplying electricity to passive users, is transforming into a multidirectional grid with many producers who are active players in the market.
 This marks an epoch-making change, not only from a technological but also from a social point of view.
 This transitional change will decentralize electricity distribution and automatically provide cybersecurity.

 From an economic point of view, the most immediate beneficiaries of BESS are their private users, who save on their electricity bills and enjoy greater security of electricity supply.
 There are significant advantages both for the comfort of individual citizens and, even more so, for the competitiveness of businesses.
-Not only that, in the case of microgrids or energy communities, BESS also become a tool for social cohesion.
+Not only that, in the case of Microgrids or energy communities, BESS also becomes a tool for social cohesion.

 Last but not least, BESS have a beneficial impact on humanity from an environmental point of view: by promoting the spread of clean energy sources, they help mitigate climate change and improve air quality.